zoffixznet/writing/perl6/20160427-Perl-6-Extra-Typical-Perl-6.md

 ## *Here Be Dragons*

-The docs for what I'm about to describe contain words `don't do this` at the start.
+The docs for what I'm about to describe contain words `don't do this` at the beggining.
 No matter what [the JavaScript folks might tell you](http://shop.oreilly.com/product/9780596517748.do), augmenting native types is dangerous, because you're affecting *all* parts of your program. **Even modules that don't see your augmentation.**